efrecon/unforge/README.md

 ```

 Then, when the following command is run, it will add the `unforge` and
-`actions/keepalive` directories under the current directory. `unforge` will
+`actions/keepalive` directories under the current directory.
-automatically climb up the hierarchy in search for the `.unforge` index file
-that you have created.
-Since an index file is found and used, files and
-directories will be made read-only.
-This is to enforce managing the snapshots
-using `unforge`, and to prevent their heedless modification.

 ```bash
 unforge.sh install
 ```

+`unforge` will automatically climb up the hierarchy in search for the `.unforge`
+index file that you have created.
+Since an index file is found and used, files
+and directories will be made read-only.
+This is to enforce managing the
+snapshots using `unforge`, and to prevent their heedless modification.
+Also,
+since both project specifications didn't specify a branch, both `main` or
+`master` are implied and `unforge` will automatically resolve the first matching
+(default) branch to the current commit reference.
+The index file will be
+modified to contain resolved URLs with that reference.
+Use the `-r` option as
+described [above](#unresolved-snapshots) to keep unresolved URLs in the index
+instead.

 #### Remove a Snapshot